edwinhuish/bootstrap-multitabs/README.md

-        link : '.multitabs',                        //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs init : [                                    //tabs in initial
+        link : '.multitabs',                        //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs
+        refresh: false,                             //set to true for global force refresh tab init : [                                    //tabs in initial
             {
                 type :'',                           //content type, may be main | info, if empty, default is 'info'